 The tournament brings together the top eight players in the world, with the top two players from each group of four qualifying for the semi-finals.

-32-year-old Williams is all-but assured of a place in the last four but was pushed hard by her Polish opponent, who was only able to convert one of the eight break points she created.
+With two wins, 32-year-old Williams is all-but assured of a place in the last four but was pushed hard by her Polish opponent, who was only able to convert one of the eight break points she created.

 "She definitely played pretty well but I can always look to improve on some things," said Williams.
 "My serve wasn't as good, but you can't expect it to be great every day."